Code-Institute-Submissions/Milestone-13/README.md

 ### Acknowledgements

-- I received inspiration for this project from Danny Reed at PPMA BEST, SamFix G in the #peer-code-review channel in the CodeInstitute Slack and my Wife for providing QA and tea.
+- I received inspiration for this project from Danny Reed at PPMA BEST and assistance from SamFix G in the #peer-code-review channel in the CodeInstitute Slack, my mentor AntonioRodriguez_mentor and my Wife for providing QA and tea.